Sigmmma/c20/src/content/h3/tags/damage_effect/readme.md

 # As melee

-During melee animations, specific frames during the animation are set as 'primary keyframes', which means during these frames in the animation the melee damage effect of the AI is active and will hurt units within their radius, under normal circumstances a melee animation cannot hit a single target more than once, so if you get hit by active frame 1, but are still in the radius of the melee attack for the next 4 active frames, you will still only take one instance of damage.
+Specific frames of melee animations are set as 'primary keyframes'.
+During these frames, the melee damage effect is active, and will hurt targets within its radius.
+Under normal circumstances, a melee animation cannot hit a single target more than once.
+For example, if you are within the damage radius for 5 primary keyframes, you will only take one instance of damage.

 {% alert %}
 Keep in mind when an AI unit is berserking, their melee_leep animation is allowed to hit the same target multiple times, leading to a massive boost in their melee damage